-On August 11, 2020, the Eureka Recycling Center will reopen for most of the services it provided before the start of the COVID-19 pandemic and the various state and local shelter-in-place orders.
-However, at this time, CRV Redemption Services will remain suspended until further notice.
-The Eureka Recycling Center will continue to provide no-charge disposal of separated recyclable materials such as plastics, scrap metal, glass, cardboard, and paper.
+The Eureka Recycling Center will continue to provide no-charge disposal of separated recyclable materials such as plastics, scrap metal, glass, and cardboard.
 Appliance and electronic waste disposal will resume at the recycling center, and will no longer be accepted on the trash side of the Transfer Station.

 Customers are asked to respect social distancing (remain six feet apart from other customers and employees), and to wear face masks while on site.